probcomp/Venturecxx/doc/type-system.md

 The following Venture types are implicitly coerced to one another when needed.
 If a coersion fails, an error is raised.

-[TODO] Unboxed X to boxed X by boxing
+- Unboxed X to boxed X by boxing [TODO in Puma]
-[TODO] Boxed X to unboxed X by type checking and unboxing (may fail) ?
-Proper linked lists to arrays
+- Boxed X to unboxed X by type checking and unboxing (may fail) [TODO in Puma]
+- Proper linked lists to arrays
-[TODO] Integers to floating point numbers Probabilities to floating point numbers by injection [MAYBE] Floating point numbers to direct-space probabilities by range checking (may fail)
+- Integers to floating point numbers [TODO in Puma]
+- Probabilities to floating point numbers by injection
+- Floating point numbers to direct-space probabilities by range checking (may fail) [MAYBE remove]
-Symmetric matrices to general matrices by injection Matrices to symmetric matrices by checking symmetry (may fail)
+- Symmetric matrices to general matrices by injection [TODO in Puma]
+- Matrices to symmetric matrices by checking symmetry (may fail) [TODO in Puma]

 Some Venture SPs also implement explicit coersions.